florian-vuillemot/Plan-B/azure/README.md

     Agent ?
 Microsoft create some program for help to monitore machine.
 A agent collect information about the machine (cpu/ram/disk...) and send it to Azure.
 Thanks to it you can show in the metric what's happend on you machine.

     On Linux, you should install the agent except if you use a image buidl by Microsoft (from the MarketPlace).
 Else go on https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/agent-linux#installation.

+    When Agent is up you should go on you VM, Diagnostics settings and activate it.
+When is done go in Metrics and select the good metric namespace.
+You can now select more metrics.

+    Don't forget to "pin" important metric on your Dashboards ;-)

-    Install agent only if you need it, don't spend time to install agent if you will not use it.
+    Note: Install agent only if you need it, don't spend time to install agent if you will not use it.
 For exemple, I will not manage my GitLab mail server (Postfix).

 6. Alerting

     Monitoring is really importante.
 But you can go far with alerting !
 Monitore what you need and add alert on everything.
 It's really easy and quick to create alert on Azure.
 Go on you VM > Monitoring > Alerts > Create.
 This alerting is trivial.
 But for starting and not important service this is perfect !

-    For a real service in production you need more important tools as **OMS**.
+    If you have Agent install on your machine you can create "custom" alert base on the metrics.
+By custom I want to said, throw error when a metric is greater/lower of a value.

+    For do this, go in Monitor > Alert > Manage alert rules > View classic alerts then fill field: subscription, Source, Resource Group, Resource type and Resource.
+When it's done click on "Add metric alert" and fill fields.
+This is

+    If you want do more and a powerful tools, you can show **OMS** that allow you to do amazing custom alert.